greenfieldtech-nirs/phpari/README.md

 Basic Stasis application programming
 ------------------------------------
 Stasis is an event driven environment, which isn't really the native environment for PHP.
-However, thanks to PHP 5.3 and the React library, it is possible to write a "callback" based web socket clinet.
+However, thanks to PHP 5.3 and the React library, it is possible to write a "callback" based web socket client.
 The following example shows how this can be done - the complete example is under examples/BasicStasisApplication.php.

 First, we need to setup our basic Stasis connection to Asterisk: